sammyoto/cat-tracker/README.md

 # cat-tracker
 A cat video tracker.
-All this program does is turn on an LED if a cat is in the picture and turns it off when there is no cat.
+All this program does is turn on a LED if a cat is in the picture and turns it off when there is no cat.

 ## Hardware
 - Raspberry Pi 4